top of page

 Equipment

 THE DrMC tournament organizers will provide consoles, cartridges, and monitors for the tournament.
-Players may bring their own standard-issue first-party NES controllers to use in the tournament if they wish.
+Players may bring their own standard-issue first-party NES controllers.
 If a player does not bring their own controller, THE DrMC will bring plenty for players to use.
+The Hi-Definition consoles used on stage require first party NES controllers only.
+Players should report any controller malfunctions during the first minute of play and a new controller can be provided.

 Stand-up Tournament Stations

 THE DrMC can trace its origins and legacy back to the Nintendo World Championships.
 Players at the NWC in 1990, 1994, 2015 and 2017 stood while qualifying and also stood while competing on stage during their respective grand finals in front of large audiences.
-We strongly encourage our players to follow the example of the players of the past and stand while playing their matches.
+We strongly encourage our players to follow the example of the players of the past and stand while playing their bracket matches on stage.
 If a player must sit, the DrMC will have stools available on request.
 This seating option will keep players above the height of the audience.
-TORG expo will provide folding chairs for the audience, these chairs are not permitted in the tournament area.
+TORG expo will provide folding chairs for the audience, and these folding chairs are not permitted in the stage area.
+Folding chairs will be provided in the off-stream qualifying stations.

 Etc…

 Tournament organizers have the final say on any disputes that may come up during the competition.
 Tournament organizers may also modify this ruleset to fix unforeseen issues that may arise during the competition.
-Players who cheat, misbehave, or break any rule of The TORG Gaming Expo or the venue may be disqualified at the discretion of tournament organizers or TORG staff.
+Players who cheat, misbehave, or break any rule of The TORG Gaming Expo or the Greater Columbus Convention Center may be disqualified at the discretion of tournament organizers or TORG staff.

 bottom of page